 "All mission trips have the same themes: Love the people; sweat.
 Love the people; spend money.
 Love the people; eat weird food.
 Love the people. —Dave Bucher, missionary to Saipan

-Church mission trip management
+Resources for church mission trip management

 From a handful of people who were involved annually a half century ago, short-term missions now draw more than a million Americans each year.1 Is this a good thing?
 What can you learn on a missions trip?